 One of the finest moments in the story is when Debbie discovers why Tracey Stocks is such a bully.
 It’s because she has an unhappy home life; in fact, she even has to sleep in the shed because there’s no room in the house.
 There’s no love for Tracey either; the only one who was ever nice to her was her late Aunt Betty, who gave her the brooch.
 The brooch meant everything to Tracey for that reason, so we realise it is a tremendous leap in Tracey’s own character development and redemption when she gives Debbie her beloved brooch because Debbie was the second person to be nice to her.
 Tracey Stocks would be worthy of a serial in her own right, and we wish she could find the Valley of Shining Mist too.

-The explanation on how the Valley of Shining Mist worked at the end is the weakest part of the story.
+The explanation on how the Valley of Shining Mist worked is the weakest part of the story.
 If Debbie had created the valley and tests out of her own imagination and subconscious memories of her aunt’s home, then where did the hairbrush, violin and envelope with the talent contest instructions come from?
 How did Mrs Maynard manage to give Debbie violin lessons?
 What happened to Tracey’s brooch and the £100 that Debbie took to Mrs Maynard?
 It would have been more convincing to have a more supernatural explanation, and preferably one that ties in with why the locals get so scared of the valley when it is full of mist – something that was never explained.
 Still, we can’t be certain that Debbie’s deductions about the Valley of Shining Mist were entirely correct.
 There may have been some supernatural force in the valley that she was not aware of.
 It certainly would tie in with the Cinderella theme beautifully.